-A Toothbrush Holder Bought At A Market Has Been Found To Be An Indus Valley Civilization Relic From 1,900 BC
+A Toothbrush Holder Bought At A Market Has Been Found To Be An Indus Valley Civilization Relic From 1900 BCE

 “I rescued the pot from my bathroom and asked him to examine it for me.
 He confirmed it was a genuine antiquity from Afghanistan and dated back to 1900 BC.
 That means it’s around 4,000 years old – made 2,000 years before Christ was born.
 It’s amazing, really.
 How it ended up at a South Derbyshire car-boot sale, I’ll never know.”

-As Brenchley, the antiquities expert, noted, the toothbrush holder was an “Indus Valley-Harappan civilization pottery jar” which would have been around during the Bronze Age and came from a large region which is now Afghanistan, India and Pakistan.
+As Brenchley, the antiquities expert, noted, the toothbrush holder was an “Indus Valley-Harappan civilization pottery jar” which would have been around during the Bronze Age and came from a large region which is now Afghanistan, India, and Pakistan.
 It is Brenchley’s opinion that the artifact was picked up by very well-do-do British travelers and brought back to Britain, where it has remained until this day.

 The 4,000-year-old Indus Valley civilization toothbrush holder artifact was recently put up for auction and sold for £80.